dgraph-io/dgraph-docs/content/graphql-dql/graphql-data-migration.md

 If you followed the [GraphQL - DQL Schema mapping]({{<relref "graphql-dql-schema">}}), you understand that Dgraph has used the list the known list of predicates (id, someInfo) and removed them.
 In fact, Dgraph also removed the `dgraph.type` predicate and so this `TestDataMigration` node is not visible anymore to the GraphQL API.

 The point is that a node with this `uid` exists and has a predicate `someOtherInfo`.
-This is because this data has been created initialy and nothing in the process of deploying a new version and then using a delete operation by ID instructed Dgraph to delete this predicate.
+This is because this data has been created initially and nothing in the process of deploying a new version and then using a delete operation by ID instructed Dgraph to delete this predicate.

 You end up with a node without type (i.e without a `dgraph.type` predicate) and with an old predicate value which is 'invisible' to your GraphQL API!